An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting: Experimental Framework and Results

 \subsection{Error Metrics}

 We use two error measures that are common in the forecasting research space: sMAPE and Mean Absolute Scaled Error \citep[MASE, ][]{hyndman_2006_another}, to measure the performance of our models.
-They are defined in Equations \ref{eqn:smape} and \ref{eqn:mase}, where $N$ is the number of data points in the test set, $M$ is the number of instances in the training set, $S$ is the length of the seasonal cycle of the dataset, $F_k$ are the generated forecasts and $Y_k$ are the actual values corresponding to the required forecast horizon.
+They are defined in Equations \ref{eqn:smape} and \ref{eqn:mase}, where $M$ is the number of instances in the training set, $S$ is the length of the seasonal cycle of the dataset, $h$ is the forecast horizon, $F_k$ are the generated forecasts and $Y_k$ are the actual values.

 For datasets containing zeros, namely the Kaggle web traffic and San Francisco traffic datasets in our experiments, we use the variant of the sMAPE proposed by \citet{suilin_2017_kaggle}, which eliminates problems with small values and division by zero by changing $(|Y_{k}| + |F_{k}|)$ in the denominator of the sMAPE as defined in Equation~\ref{eqn:smape} to $max(|Y_{k}| + |F_{k}| + \epsilon, 0.5 + \epsilon)$.
 We set the parameter $\epsilon$ to its proposed default of 0.1.